Classic Tears for Fears: The Universal Masters Collection

-Classic Tears for Fears: The Universal Masters Collection is a compilation album by the British rock band Tears for Fears.
+Classic Tears for Fears: The Universal Masters Collection is a compilation album by the English rock band Tears for Fears.
 The album has been reissued under various different names, including Popstars of the 20th Century and The Best of Tears for Fears – Superstar Collection.

 Critical reception

 Andy Kellman, a reviewer for the music website AllMusic called it "woefully unrepresentative" as it omits songs from their debut album The Hurting, going on to say that both the listener and the band deserve better.
 Kellman also criticized the reissue, Superstar Collection, stating that "someone went to a home-designing retailer, used a picture of one of the marble tile samples, slapped on a press photo, and dolled it up with a cheap-looking gold border" and calling the rest of the album "slipshod".